brun0-matheus/st-crypter/README.md

 ## Installation
 Here we will use the gcc compiler, and the commands will be the same in both Windows and Linux systems.

 First, compile the libraries.
+You can use `make library`.
 They need to be static and use the c99 standard:
 ```
 st-crypter/lib> gcc -c -Wall -std=c99 file.c
 st-crypter/lib> gcc -c -Wall -std=c99 aes.c
 st-crypter/lib> ar -cru libstatic.a aes.o file.o
 ```

-Now, compile the main program:
+Now, compile the main program.
+You can use `make`:
 ```
 st-crypter> gcc main.c -Wall -std=c99 -L./lib -lstatic -o st-crypter
 ```

 And it's done!
+To remove the compiled binaries, you can use `make clean` or delete them manually.

 ## How to use
 After it is compiled, you just run the program passing the filename of the binary.
 You can use the option --key \<file\> to set a key that is located in \<file\>.
 If you don't use this option, the key will be random.
 You also can pass the option --path \<path\> to set the output path of the binary that will be dropped by the stub.
 If you don't pass this option, the path will be the one defined in `main.c` by the macro *DEF_EXE_PATH_NAME*.